 Humans are amazing creatures.
 We can paint murals, write concertos, and identify subtle changes in complex environments.
-As children, we can accurate infer someone's emotional state from facial micro-expressions, and even at just 12 months old, we can pick out faces of unfamiliar animals.
+As children, we can accurately infer someone's emotional state from facial micro-expressions, and even at just 12 months old, we can pick out faces of unfamiliar animals.

 And yet we are also pretty stupid at times.